Time to read: 9 min

-“I want this made of plastic,” he said, as if all plastics were the same.
-To most people they may be, but to an engineer, plastics come in families, have cousin materials, and have other materials that are as different as cats are from dogs.
+To most people, plastics might seem all the same, but to an engineer, plastics come in families, have cousin materials, and have other materials that are as different as cats are from dogs.
 Of course, our clients expect us to worry about these details, and as nerds, the minute differences between materials, including considerations for CNC machining, are a source of fascination.

-But even the nerdiest among us won’t have all the material properties memorized for many types of plastics (and if you do, then you need to get out more), and not everyone who needs to select materials for a design has a technical background.
+But even the nerdiest among us won’t have all the material properties memorized for many types of plastics (and if you do, then maybe you need to get out more), and not everyone who needs to select materials for a design has a technical background.
 And with new materials being released all the time, we need a way to look at the key material properties: This is where material data sheets become invaluable.
 So, how do you interpret these valuable references and choose the right material for your design?

 Tensile strength is the most common measure of strength in materials and also the most likely number for the nerds in your life to have memorized, and for this reason, it appears at the top of most data sheets.
 For older engineers, such as all of our professors, any study of strength of materials used to focus on the tensile test for all the useful information it provided, especially in looking at metal properties.
 With polymers taking over in design, we need to perform other tests to get the same depth of information on plastic materials, but this remains the best starting point for deciding if a material is right for your application.